-- (a) Tree canopy credit shall be given to areas of planted Tree canopy based on the projected 20-year Tree canopy calculation as set forth in the Vienna's Tree Preservation and Planting Guide, provided that the proposed tree species meets standards established to manage proper levels of biodiversity and the spread of invasive plants, pests, and diseases. - (b) Tree canopy credits shall be given to tree seedlings, shrubs and woody seed mix planted in large open spaces, low-density residential settings, or in low-impact development projects.

-- (c) Additional Tree canopy credits shall be granted for the planting of trees that will provide air quality, energy conservation, water quality, wildlife conservation benefits. - (d) Additional Tree canopy credits shall be granted for the use of native tree species, and the use of cultivars or varieties that develop desirable growth and structural patterns, resist decay organisms and the development of cavities, show high levels of resistance to disease or insect infestations, and exhibit high survival rates in harsh urban environments. - (e) In order to provide higher levels of biodiversity and to minimize the spread of pests and diseases, or to limit the use of species that cause negative impacts to native plant communities, cause damage to nearby structures, or possess inherent physiological traits that prone trees to structural failure, Vienna's Tree Preservation and Planting Guide may designate trees that cannot be planted to meet Tree canopy requirements or that shall only receive partial Tree canopy credits. - (f) All plant materials used to satisfy 20-year Tree canopy requirements shall be selected, located, handled and installed in accordance with the Vienna's Tree Preservation and Planting Guide.
+- (a) Tree canopy credit shall be given to areas of planted tree canopy based on the projected 20-year tree canopy calculation as set forth in the Vienna's Tree Preservation and Planting Guide, provided that the proposed tree species meets standards established to manage proper levels of biodiversity and the spread of invasive plants, pests, and diseases. - (b) Tree canopy credits shall be given to tree seedlings, shrubs and woody seed mix planted in large open spaces, low-density residential settings, or in low-impact development projects. - (c) Additional tree canopy credits shall be granted for the planting of trees that will provide air quality, energy conservation, water quality, wildlife conservation benefits. - (d) Additional tree canopy credits shall be granted for the use of native tree species, and the use of cultivars or varieties that develop desirable growth and structural patterns, resist decay organisms and the development of cavities, show high levels of resistance to disease or insect infestations, and exhibit high survival rates in harsh urban environments. - (e) In order to provide higher levels of biodiversity and to minimize the spread of pests and diseases, or to limit the use of species that cause negative impacts to native plant communities, cause damage to nearby structures, or possess inherent physiological traits that prone trees to structural failure, Vienna's Tree Preservation and Planting Guide may designate trees that cannot be planted to meet tree canopy requirements or that shall only receive partial tree canopy credits. - (f) All plant materials used to satisfy 20-year tree canopy requirements shall be selected, located, handled and installed in accordance with the Vienna's Tree Preservation and Planting Guide.

 Sec.
-29-4-5.
+29-3-5.
 Use of Tree Preservation and Planting Fund if Tree Canopy Requirement Cannot be Met On-Site.

-- (a) Where it can be demonstrated to the satisfaction of the Director of Parks and Recreation that the Tree canopy requirements set forth in § 29-4-1 cannot be met on-site, the portion of the requirement that cannot be met on-site may be met through a pro rata payment into a Tree Preservation and Planting Fund. - (b) If it is demonstrated to the satisfaction of the Director of Parks and Recreation that the Tree canopy requirements set forth in § 29-4-1 cannot be met on-site, the Director of Parks and Recreation may allow developers to contribute a pro-rated fee into Vienna's Tree Preservation and Planting Fund.
+- (a) Where it can be demonstrated to the satisfaction of the Director of Parks and Recreation that the tree canopy requirements set forth in § 29-3-1 cannot be met on-site, the portion of the requirement that cannot be met on-site may be met through a pro rata payment into a Tree Preservation and Planting Fund. - (b) If it is demonstrated to the satisfaction of the Director of Parks and Recreation that the tree canopy requirements set forth in § 29-3-1 cannot be met on-site, the Director of Parks and Recreation may allow developers to contribute a pro-rated fee into Vienna's Tree Preservation and Planting Fund.
 The Town may use this fund directly to preserve or plant trees on public property or may elect to disburse these funds to community-based organizations exempt from taxation under § 501(c)(3) of the Internal Revenue Code with tree planting or community beautification missions for the purpose of implementing tree planting projects or programs that benefit the community at large. - 1.
 Fees collected for these purposes will be based on the cost to establish 20-year Tree Canopy Cover using 2-inch caliper nursery stock tree. - 2.
-The cost to establish 200 square feet of 20-year Tree Canopy using 2-inch caliper landscape tree will be set at the unit cost for a 1.5-2.0-inch caliper deciduous tree as stated in the current Fairfax County Land Development Services' Comprehensive Unit Price Schedule.
+The cost to establish 200 square feet of 20-year Tree Canopy using 2-inch caliper landscape tree will be set at the unit cost for a 1.5-2.0-inch caliper deciduous tree as stated in the current Fairfax County Land Development Services' Comprehensive Unit Price Schedule. - 3.
+Any funds collected by the Town for these purposes shall be spent within a five-year period established by the collection date, or the Town shall return such funds to the original contributor, or legal successor.

 Sec.
-29-4-6.
-Exemptions and Deviations.
+29-3-6.
+Exemptions and Modifications.